 - Situating Early American Dictionaries

 This project is about how early American lexicographers and writers responded to the divergence of the British and American dialects of English—a contentious issue in the nineteenth century that led to heated debates about national identity, education, and class.
 The site will include both an archive of annotated primary sources and interactive visualizations based on data about word usage over time on both sides of the Atlantic.

 This project is about trends in smartphone usage and transportation.
 Increasingly people are relying on public data and smartphone applications to plan journeys and wayfind.
 Smartphone Travel Survey app is a survey tool to collect participant data from the smartphone on map usage and transportation choices.

-Adam Davidson, Earth and Environmental Science/Geography
+Adam Davidson, Earth and Environmental Sciences

 - Software Tools for Otoacoustic Emission Measurement